TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 | ratio         | the ratio of appearances to addresses            | float  |

-## Appearances
+## ChunkAppearances

 The `appearances` data model is the second of two tables inside of the Unchained Index chunks.
 The other is the `addresses` table which relates the addresses in that table to this table via the `offset` and `count` fields.

-The following commands produce and manage appearances:
+The following commands produce and manage chunkAppearances:

 | Tools                                              |                                                                 |
 | -------------------------------------------------- | --------------------------------------------------------------- |
 | [chifra chunks](/docs/chifra/admin/#chifra-chunks) | manage pinned index of appearances and associated Bloom filters |

-Appearances data is made of the following data fields:
+Chunkappearances data is made of the following data fields:

 | Field            | Description                              | Type   |
 | ---------------- | ---------------------------------------- | ------ |